When to

 -x true if it exists and is executable

--f true if it exists and is a regular file (or for csh, exists and is not a directory)
+file (or for csh, exists and is not a directory)

 -d true if it exists and is a directory